datagrok-ai/public/help/discover/data-augmentation.md

 current context (which can be a table, a column, or any other [object](../overview/objects.md)).
 Info panels are meant to be
 easily developed by the users of the platform, and shared with other users.
-You can use all features of the Grok platform, such as scripting, data querying and transformation pipeline, user-defined functions, markup, viewers, predictive models.
+You can use all features of the Datagrok platform, such as scripting, data querying and transformation pipeline, user-defined functions, markup, viewers, predictive models.